 You will also need a bit of solid fat and sifted plain breadcrumbs to grease and dust the lamb cake pan.

-STEP 3: Combine the flour and baking soda.
-Add the mixture gradually to the batter, slowly whisking it in.
+STEP 4: Combine the flour and baking soda.
+Add the mixture gradually to the batter, slowly whisking it in to avoid lumps.

 ⇢ Learn how to grease and flour a pan for cakes

-STEP 5: Pour the batter into the prepared mold.
-It should reach about 1¼ inches (3 cm) below the edge as it will puff up during baking.
+STEP 5: Pour the batter into the prepared mold as soon as it is mixed.
+Fill it to about 1 inch (2.5 cm) below the edge, as the batter will rise during baking.

 IMPORTANT: Baking time also depends on the type of mold.
-A heavy stoneware or cast iron mold will require more time than a lighter aluminum or silicone one.
+A heavy stoneware or cast iron mold will require more time than a lighter aluminum or silicone lamb cake pan.
 Always perform a doneness test.

-At the end of baking, do a test for doneness.
-Stick a wooden skewer into the lamb.
-If it comes out dry, the lamb is baked.
-If there is any residue of raw dough on the skewer, leave the lamb to bake for a further five minutes and then repeat the test again.
+At the end of baking, test the cake for doneness.
+Insert a wooden skewer into the lamb.
+If it comes out clean, the cake is ready.
+If there is any raw batter on the skewer, return the lamb to the oven for another five minutes and test again.

 ⇢ More about that: How to tell when my cake is done